iakashpaul/cors-proxy/README.md

-# CORS-Proxy
+# CORS-Proxy 🔀

-A CORS proxy for various services
+A quick CORS proxy for various services

 Instead of an nginx reverse proxy, I chose to just plug in a FastAPI route for service status & reverse proxying to Baseten(can be any provider like Replicate etc).